Kohistani Shina

 Kohistani Shina is an Indo-Aryan language spoken in the former Kohistan District of Khyber Pakhtunkhwa, northern Pakistan.
 According to Ethnologue, Kohistani Shina is mutually intelligible with the Shina variety of Chilas, but not with the standard dialect of Gilgit.
 Bateri and Kalkoti speakers speak Kohistani Shina as a second language.
 Indus Kohistani loanwords can be found in the language.
 A grammar and a dictionary of the language have been published.

 Alphabet

-Here is the alphabet for Kohistani Shina compiled by Razwal Kohistani in 2020.
+Shina is one of the few Dardic languages with a written tradition.
+However, it was an unwritten language until a few decades ago.
+Only in late 2010s has Shina orthography been standardized and primers as well as dictionaries have been published.

+Since the first attempts at accurately representing Shina's phonology in the 1960s there have been several proposed orthographies for the different varieties of the language, with debates centering on how to write several retroflex sound not present in Urdu and whether vowel length and tone should be represented.

+There are two main orthographic conventions now, one in Pakistani-controlled areas of Gilgit-Baltistan and in Kohistan, and the other in Indian-controlled area of Dras, Ladakh.